Santiago Peak

-Santiago Peak is the southern mountain of the Saddleback landform in Orange County, California.
-It is the highest and most prominent peak of both the Santa Ana Mountains and Orange County; it also marks a border point with Riverside County.
+Santiago Peak is the southern mountain of the Saddleback landform in Orange County and Riverside County, California.
+It is the highest and most prominent peak of both the Santa Ana Mountains and Orange County.
 The peak is named for Santiago Creek, which begins on its southwestern slope.
 During most winters, snow falls at least once on the peak.
 A telecommunication antenna farm with microwave antennas sits atop the peak.

-The Acjachemen referred to the peak as Kalawpa, with the nearby village of Alume meaning "to raise the head in looking upward," in reference to the mountain.
+The Acjachemen refer to the peak as Kalawpa, with the nearby village of Alume meaning "to raise the head in looking upward," in reference to the mountain.

 Hiking

 More than one trail leads to the top of Santiago Peak, but the most popular among hikers is the Holy Jim trail.
 The Holy Jim trail gains about 4000 ft in elevation and is a 16 mi round trip.
 It is a moderate to strenuous hike and is most enjoyable during spring and winter due to the large number of insects during warmer times of the year.

 From the summit of Santiago Peak, one can see the larger Southern California peaks like San Gorgonio Mountain, San Jacinto Peak, and Mount San Antonio.
 However, due to the large number of antennas at the top of Santiago Peak, a full 360-degree view of the surrounding landscapes is not possible.
 Those at the top must walk approximately a quarter-mile around the perimeter of all the antennas to take in views of every direction.